A characterization of finite \'etale morphisms in tensor triangular geometry: Examples

 \begin{Rem} The proof of the above theorem works verbatim for other tensor-triangulated categories $\cat T(X)$ fibered over a category of schemes, provided the pseudofunctor $X \mapsto \cat T(X)$ satisfies flat base change.
 Many motivic examples of such pseudofunctors are discussed in \cite{CisinskiDeglise19}.
 We just mention: \end{Rem}

 \begin{Exa} Let $\mathbb{L}/\mathbb{K}$ be a finite separable extension of fields whose characteristic (if positive) is invertible in the ring $R$.
 The induced functor $\SH(\mathbb{K};R) \to \SH(\mathbb{L};R)$ between motivic stable homotopy categories (with coefficients in $R$) is a finite \'{e}tale morphism in the sense of Definition~\ref{def:finite-etale}.
 The same is true of the induced functor $\DM(\mathbb{K};R) \to \DM(\mathbb{L};R)$ between derived categories of motives.
-See \cite{CisinskiDeglise19} and \cite{Totaro18} for more information about these categories. \end{Exa}
+See \cite{CisinskiDeglise19,Ayoub07a,Ayoub07b,Totaro18} for more information about these categories.
+The assumption on the characteristic ensures that these categories are rigidly-compactly generated.
+To see this, first recall that $\SH(\mathbb{K};R)$ is compactly generated by the twists of smooth $\mathbb{K}$-schemes of finite type (see \cite[Corollary~1.3]{Riou05} and \cite[Theorem~4.5.67]{Ayoub07b}) and, similarly, $\DM(\mathbb{K};R)$ is compactly generated by the twists of smooth separated $\mathbb{K}$-schemes of finite type (see \cite[Section~11.1]{CisinskiDeglise19} and \cite[Lemma~5.4]{Totaro16}).
+It is nontrivial that these generators are dualizable.
+For the motivic stable homotopy category, see \cite[Theorem~3.2.1]{ElmantoKhan20}, which builds on \cite[Appendix~B]{LevineYangZhaoRiou19}; for the derived category of motives, see \cite[Lemma~5.5]{Totaro16}, which extends \cite[Theorem~5.5.14]{Kelly_dissertation} and \cite[Theorem.~4.3.7]{Voevodsky00}.
+Since the unit object is compact and there is a generating set of dualizable objects, it follows that the compact and dualizable objects coincide.
+This follows from \cite[Theorem~A.2.5.(a)]{HoveyPalmieriStrickland97} and \cite[Lemma~2.2]{Neeman92b} (which is also proved in \cite[Proposition~2.1.24]{Ayoub07a}). \end{Exa}

 \begin{Rem} The author thinks it is interesting to have an ``intrinsic'' characterization of finite \'{e}tale morphisms in tensor triangular geometry as expressed in Theorem~\ref{thm:main-thm}.
 Nevertheless, actually classifying the finite \'{e}tale extensions of a given category $\cat T$ amounts to classifying the rigid (strongly) separable commutative algebras in $\cat T$.
 For the equivariant stable homotopy category $\cat T=\SH(G)$, this classification will be studied in forthcoming work with Balmer.
 The analogous problem for the stable module category $\cat T=\StMod(kG)$ has been studied in \cite{BalmerCarlson18} and is surprisingly subtle.
 It is currently only understood when $G$ is cyclic. \end{Rem}